 CREATED IN GOD’S IMAGE

 “Wickedness is no more a man’s fault than bodily disease.”
 Those are the words of Charles Darwin.
 Darwin also said, “At some future period … the civilized races of man will almost certainly exterminate and replace the savage races.”
 Why would Darwin say things that sound so immoral and racist?
-Because he believed people are merely the result of evolution through random variation and natural selection.
-Darwin figured that if who we are and what we do are just results of a biological process, then people aren’t really responsible for their behavior.
-He figured that if survival of the fittest is the supreme reality, then racial groups he considered “civilized” and superior would eventually wipe out those he considered inferior.
+Because he believed people are merely the result of evolution through random variation and natural selection, so they can’t really be responsible for their behavior.
+He figured that if survival of the fittest is the supreme reality, then superior racial groups would eventually wipe out those he considered inferior.

 First: Modern science directly implies that the world is organized strictly in accordance with mechanistic principles.
 There are no purposive principles whatsoever in nature.
 There are no gods and no designing forces that are rationally detectable…